 (This is part 7 of a 7 part series.
 You can read part 1 right here)

-If I was starting over and knew then what I know now…I’d take advantage of the central role of the senior pastor.
-This is a huge concept and absolutely explains a key difference between churches that with groups and churches of groups (see my series.
-The Top 10 Fantasies of Church WITH Groups).
+If I knew then what I know now…I’d take advantage of the central role of the senior pastor.
+This is a huge concept and absolutely explains a key difference between churches that with groups and churches of groups (see my series, The Top 10 Fantasies of Church WITH Groups).
 If you are the senior pastor, you need to understand this concept.
 If you aren’t, you need to understand it and then make sure your senior pastor gets it.
 Without this step…groups will never be pervasive.
 Why?
 Read on…

 Senior Pastor as Champion: The Big Idea